BEV: $140.00/year ($11.67/month)

 Home charging in Idaho averages around $0.12/kWh.
 Public Level 2 sessions are estimated around $0.24-$0.37/kWh, while DC fast charging is estimated around $0.40-$0.54/kWh depending on network and membership.
 Final cost can also include session or idle fees.

 It depends on your utility.
 Idaho Power's lowest TOU period is 11 p.m.-3 p.m. in summer and broad off-peak blocks outside morning/evening peaks in non-summer, while Rocky Mountain Power's Idaho Schedule 36 off-peak hours are outside 3 p.m.-11 p.m. (summer) and outside 6-9 a.m. plus 6-11 p.m. (winter).
-If your account is on a TOU tariff, shifting charging outside those peak windows is the strongest bill-control lever.
+If your account is on a TOU tariff, charging outside those peak windows is the strongest bill-control step.

 Charging a Tesla Model Y from near-empty in Idaho costs approximately $9.11 at home, $22.01 at a public Level 2 station, and $34.16 at a DC fast charger, based on EPA efficiency of 25.3 kWh/100 miles and an estimated 300-mile range.